Li0n-0/CrewLight/README.md

 ### Know issues :

 Lights on kerbal's helmet don't turn on/off as the sun rises/falls.
 Lights will be turned on if the kerbal disembark in the dark but status of the sunlight won't be checked after that.
+The range sphere of the Motion Detector is offset from the light position only for the stock light, for others the sphere center is at the light position.

 ### What to do if it doesn't work ?